 If you don’t believe these businesses are suddenly less valuable as a player in the global economy, then it seems reasonable to believe that now is a good time to invest in the largest companies in the world.

 Self-directed investors are encouraged to read up on Canada’s best discount brokerages as well as the best ETFs in Canada and build a low cost, globally diversified portfolio that they can stick to in good times and bad.
 You can easily build your own investment portfolio using low-cost leader Questrade, especially since new Questrade customers get $50 in free trades.

 Wealthsimple Trade is another great option for self-directed investors who aren’t looking for market research and other bells and whistles, but who want to save money on their trades.
 Wealthsimple Trade is Canada’s first and only zero-commission trading platform and one that I’ve used myself since the beginning of 2020.
-Here’s an excellent reason to sign-up: those who open a Wealthsimple Trade account will get a $50 cash bonus + $0 commission trades.
+Here’s an excellent reason to sign-up: those who open a Wealthsimple Trade account will get a $100 cash bonus + $0 commission trades.
 All you have to do is deposit and trade at least $250.
-Sign-up today to take advantage of this exclusive offer.
+Limited time only until April 30th.

 Argument For Staying The Course

 As much as it can make sense for investors to add to their portfolio right now, the idea of investing in the middle of a market crash may not sit right with other investors.
 In fact, it could be downright scary, and it may take every ounce of strength to not “panic-sell” everything (don’t do that!).

 Indeed, it could take months if not years for markets to recover to their previous highs.
 Heck, prices could fall even further as the full impact of COVID-19 is realized throughout the global economy.